-A second Easter egg is at the bottom of the rear window, where some sort of leviathan — the Loch Ness Monster, perhaps — lurks near the base.
-The reference is a head scratcher.
+A second Easter egg is at the bottom of the rear window, where some sort of leviathan — the Loch Ness Monster, perhaps — hides near the base.
+The reference is a head-scratcher.
 With its increased ride height, the Compass can ford up to 19 inches of water, but it would need another 9,437 inches to ford the Loch Ness itself.

 Jeep's iconic seven-slot grille and circular headlights appear in various places around the car, but the most interesting one is in the center console bin.
 It has the word "Project" etched below it.
 What exact project is it?
 And what's the reference on the lizard and sea monster?
 Jeep officials couldn't provide any immediate answers.
 The Easter eggs are simply "a styling cue," said Kim Japinga, Jeep's brand manager for the Compass.